microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     /// Returns the package full name of the resolved package for this context String PackageFullName { get; }

-    /// Return true if context1 and context2
-    /// are associated with the same resolved package. static Boolean AreEquivalent(
-        PackageDependencyContextId contextId1,
-        PackageDependencyContextId contextId2);

-    /// Return true if this and other are associated with the same resolved package.
-    Boolean IsEquivalent(PackageDependencyContext other);

     void Remove();
 }